smart31146/computational-thread-art-master/README.md

 In previous sections, I've described how to choose your own parameters and run your own program.
 However, there are lots of things to consider and it might feel a bit daunting, which is why I've included files of most of the pieces I've made (at time of writing).
 Each file includes the Jupyter Notebook that I ran, the images that I used, and the Python output that was generated.
 You can try running these, tweaking some of the parameters, and so get an idea for how the algorithm works.

-# Final thoughts

-This project has been a wonderful experience for me - I loved seeing the way in which mathematics and art intersected.
-I was inspired by Petros Vrellis' artwork; please see his [website](http://artof01.com/vrellis/works/knit.html) for a much more professional job than mine!
-There are several directions I am considering taking this project in.
-One is to properly introduce colour, not just a single colour as a background like I've done so far (these have all been pretty simple conceptually, even the more creative ones like David Bowie).
-I've experimented with trying to minimise Eulerian distance between pixels in an RGB/CMYK colour space, as well as a much simpler approach by considering each colour individually.
-I've managed to create some pretty cool digital art using this method (see below), but unfortunately I haven't been able to adapt the algorithm to create images I could make in real life (because the images below create colours by layering: each thread only has darkness about 20 on a scale from 0-255, and lines crossing over each other create new shades, which obviously isn't how it would work in real life!).

  <br />